What is a Professional Judgment?

 • Unusual Circumstances refer to the conditions that justify an FAA to adjust the student’s dependency status based on a unique situation, more commonly referred to as a “dependency override.”

-Please note, there is no guarantee of additional funding.
-We know that there are many circumstances that may impact your family’s ability to contribute to your education, and will work with you to understand your options and determine if any additional aid may be available based on your individual circumstances.
+We know many circumstances may impact your family’s ability to contribute to your education and we will work with you to understand your options based on your circumstances.
 Unfortunately, not all circumstances will be eligible for consideration, and not all requests will result in additional financial assistance.

 Special circumstances that might reduce the SAI include but not limited to: